hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 - **[Understand authorisation](https://developer.qa.tax.service.gov.uk/api-documentation/docs/authorisation)**
 - **[See what you can test in our roadmap](https://developer.qa.tax.service.gov.uk/roadmaps/common-transit-convention-traders-roadmap/#backlog)**

-#### Find support
+### Find support
-We have a support in place to help you with any questions or problems you might have to do with the CTC API.
+We have a support in place to help you with any questions or problems you might have to do with the CTC Traders API.
 [Get intouch](documentation/get-support.html) and we'll get right back to you.

 #### Check service availability
 Before you get in touch, check out whether API downtime or technical issues are the problem.